 Whether you’re an early childhood special educator, a university faculty member, a program administrator, a practice-based coach, or a family member, you draw on high quality information to support your daily interactions with young children and families.
 Now DEC has three additional ways you can access evidence-based practices and resources to support whatever role you play - - and all of them are free.

-Every other month a concise set of free resources on a key early childhood/early childhood special education topic is posted.
+Every quarter a concise set of free resources on a key early childhood/early childhood special education topic is posted.
 Whether the topic is family engagement (May 2018) or the evidence for inclusion (January 2017), this one-page summary highlights great materials to use or share.